kikofernandez/programmingfightclub/books/grasp-book/parts/type-systems.md

 you could also call `reader.readingString(True)`, and the program will throw an error at runtime -- `True` does not have a method called `toList()`.

+The following table shows the main and most pragmatic differences between static and dynamic languages.

 +-------------------------------------+------------------------------------------+
 |             Static                  |              Dynamic                     |